raghavhrishi/BehavioralCloning-AutonomousDriving/README.md

 You will download  "dataset" directory containing two sub-directories- "track1data" and "track2data".
 These two directories correspond to the datasets of two diffferent terrains.

-2)
+2)To download the simulator go to this url: https://github.com/udacity/self-driving-car-sim (We used the Version 2 simulators)

-To download the simulator go to this url: https://github.com/udacity/self-driving-car-sim (We used the Version 2 simulators)
+## Video of the Project: https://drive.google.com/open?id=1MfupWbhrcrXv-phPnSdkTIkbaTYrW_Ks

 *******************************************